Understand Your Risks to Prevent a Heart Attack

 Alcohol

-Drinking too much alcohol can raise blood pressure, and increase your risk for cardiomyopathy, stroke, cancer and other diseases.
+Drinking too much alcohol can raise blood pressure and increase your risk for cardiomyopathy, stroke, cancer and other diseases.
 It can also contribute to high triglycerides and cause irregular heartbeats.
-Excessive alcohol consumption also contributes to obesity, alcoholism, suicide and accidents.
+Excess alcohol consumption also contributes to obesity, alcoholism, suicide and accidents.

 If you don’t drink, don’t start.
-If you drink, limit your alcohol consumption to no more than two drinks per day for men and no more than one drink per day for women.
-The National Institute on Alcohol Abuse and Alcoholism defines one drink as 1 1/2 fluid ounces (fl. oz.) of 80-proof spirits (such as bourbon, scotch, vodka, gin, etc.), 5 fl. oz. of wine or 12 fl. oz. of regular beer.
+If you drink alcohol, limit yourself to no more than two drinks per day for men or one drink per day for women.
+The following count as one alcoholic drink equivalent:

 Read our recommendation on alcohol and heart health.